-A network is a collection of computers, servers, mainframes, network devices, peripherals, or other devices connected to one another to allow the sharing of data.
-An excellent example of a network is the Internet, which connects millions of people all over the world.
+A network is a collection of computers, servers, mainframes, network devices, peripherals, or other devices connected to allow data sharing.
+An example of a network is the Internet, which connects millions of people all over the world.
 To the right is an example image of a home network with multiple computers and other network devices all connected.

 Examples of network devices